MysteryPancake/Houdini-OpenCL/README.md

 ## How OpenCL runs operations

-OpenCL runs in parallel, so operations don't normally run in order.
+OpenCL runs in parallel, so operations never run in order.

-This makes OpenCL a bad choice for any algorithm that must run in order.
+This makes OpenCL a bad choice for any algorithm that requires order.
 Such algorithms should be run in VEX instead.

 A regular for loop would run in series: